 Today, I have felt so much love for the area in which I live, I just had to write about it.

-But anyway, every day I am reminded, as I walk with our lovely spaniel, of just how lucky I am!
+every day I am reminded, as I walk with our lovely spaniel, of just how lucky I

-spring, but I am seeing quite a lot of queen bumblebees around.
-Quite simply, I believe the area in which I
+It’s early spring, but I am seeing quite a lot of queen bumble bees around.

 Honey bee colonies could find refuge in some of the hollow tree trunks

-Very close to my house, this small lane provides wonderful bee habitat!
-From spring through to autumn, there is always something for the bees.
-Pussy willow, red dead nettle, hawthorne, lesser celandine, wild garlic, dandelions and buttercups are followed by a large swathe of comfrey and teasels, plus more dandelions and buttercups, brambles and wild roses.
+Pussy willow, rosebay willowherb, red dead nettle, hawthorne, lesser celandine, wild garlic, dandelions and buttercups are followed by a large swathe of comfrey and teasels, plus more dandelions and buttercups, brambles and wild roses.

-Sometimes I think I would like to move house.
-Certainly, a little more space would be very helpful!
-It's so easy to become attached to places like this, however, that I'm not sure I could pull myself away so easily.
-Especially when I love bees, as I do!
+It's so easy to become attached to places like this, especially when I love bees, as I do!